rachel-labri-tipton/code-sample-spring-2024/README.md

 ![](src/images/May-13-2024%2018-06-12.gif)

 ## Research
-*The **Recharts Library** doesn't have a built-in Zoom Feature, so I researched other chart libraries, such as **Plotly**.
+* The **Recharts Library** doesn't have a built-in Zoom Feature, so I researched other chart libraries, such as **Plotly**.
-*I brought my research to the team, and we decided to use the tools in the Recharts Library to construct the feature, but it would take more in-depth knowledge of the library.
+* I brought my research to the team, and we decided to use the tools in the Recharts Library to construct the feature, but it would take more in-depth knowledge of the library.

 ## Development

-* As a React Library, Recharts comes with a set of out-of-the-box functions, of which `Zoom` is not one, so createing this feature was a matter of research and patching functions together.

 * Once the team decided to stay with Recharts, I researched how others had gotten the chart to seem like it zoomed in and out of the data.
 Our app formatted data for the chart and prepped data for the charts displayed.
-The main feature would be filtering the prepared data, and displaying that data on the chart.
+I would need to filter the prepared data for the chart by using features of the chart and displaying that updated data in the chart.

-* To better illustrate this point, I've included some code below.
+* To better illustrate this point, I've included the essential code below.

 ## Relevant Variables